Living conditions in Europe - poverty and social exclusion

 The persistent at-risk-of-poverty rate shows the proportion of people with a level of income below the poverty threshold in both the reference year as well as at least two out of the three preceding years.
 Thus, this indicator captures those members of society who are particularly vulnerable to the persistent risk of poverty over relatively lengthy periods of time.
 The rationale behind this indicator is based on the fact that the chances for a household to recover or be lifted out of poverty falls the longer it remains below the at risk of poverty threshold.

-Among the EU Member States, around one third of all people living in single-parent households in Belgium, Greece (2015 data) and Ireland (2015 data) faced a persistent risk of poverty in 2016.
-This share rose to 42.3 % in Malta and peaked at over half (51.5 %; 2015 data) of all single-parent households in Luxembourg.
-Among those people who were living on their own in single person households, persistent at-risk-of-poverty rates were particularly high in Bulgaria (34.3 %) and Estonia (42.9 %).
+Among the EU Member States, 59.1 % of all people living in single-parent households in Lithuania (2017 data), over 40 % in Malta and one third in Italy faced a persistent risk of poverty in 2018.
+Among those people who were living on their own in single person households, persistent at-risk-of-poverty rates were particularly high in Estonia (48.1 %) and Latvia (44.1 %).

 Persistent at-risk-of-poverty rates were generally lower for people living in households composed of two or more adults without dependent children than they were for people living in households composed of two or more adults with dependent children.
-This pattern was repeated in 2016 across a majority of the EU Member States, as Denmark, Cyprus, Sweden, Germany and particularly Croatia were the only exceptions.
+This pattern was repeated in 2018 across a majority of the EU Member States; Denmark, the United Kingdom (2017 data), Slovenia, Germany, Cyprus, Estonia, Latvia and Croatia were the only exceptions.